 The Golden Day Parade in Fairbanks Is a Must-see When You Visit in July

 In July, Fairbanks celebrates the Golden Days in remembrance of the discovery of gold by Felix Pedro in 1902 and the following Fairbanks gold rush.

-As part of the week-long festivities with Gold Rush dances, office picnic parties, costume contests, and specials in bars and restaurants, a parade marshes through downtown Fairbanks.
+As part of the week-long festivities with Gold Rush dances, office picnic parties, costume contests, and specials in bars and restaurants, a parade marches through downtown Fairbanks.
 In many years, the highlight of the parade was a rocket.
 In the photo below, I am standing in a historic outfit in front of the rocket.
 I was one of the walkers in the parade and had to wear a historic costume.

 A floozy costume is not my cup of tea.
 Furthermore, it was just 60F (15.6oC).
 Thus, I decided on wearing a black brocade type pattern woven dirndl skirt with a white cotton lace slip and tights underneath, a white eyelet blouse (with a nude color long sleeve T-shirt underneath), a wool tight vest, and a Russian wool scarf to stay warm.
 Since the parade has to walk a distance of more than 2 miles I wore my double H lace-up boots that are comfortable to walk in and look like late 1890 fashion.
 Since I remembered that my grandma once told me that, when she was a kid, her mom wore fake pony tale when she went out, I put my fake pony tail on.